Why should I study this subject?

 - 30% of qualification

-Will the course be a good preparation for A Level?
+Will this course be good preparation for post-16 study?

-This course will prepare you for further study in a range of A levels such as Film Studies, Media Studies and Communication Studies.
+This course will prepare you for further study in a range of A Levels such as Film Studies, Media Studies and Communication Studies.
 It will also give you a range of analytical skills you can apply to several subjects as well as a knowledge of how culture has developed over time and across cultures.